jonathanmfung/quartz/content/lessons-learned-from-kpop.md

     - This is like trying to read a crumbled piece of paper

 Especially how a language barrier affects reliable sources.
 E.g. pannachoa always engaging people with what I presume is a small subset of the population.
 Sometimes the first to press truly is the winner.
-Machine translation is also an issue.
+Machine translation is also an issue, they are just taken as fact.
 Cultural concepts not being universal, e.g. n-word in both fandom reactions and how many people come out of the woodwork.

 How people quickly learn to generalize fandoms and South Korea as a country and culture.